pchanial/pyoperators/README.rst

 Pyoperators
 =========

-The pyoperators package defines operators for high-performance computing.
-They are multi-dimensional functions with optimised and controlled memory management.
+The pyoperators package defines operators and solvers for high-performance computing.
+These operators are multi-dimensional functions with optimised and controlled memory management.
 If linear, they behave like matrices with a sparse storage footprint.

 Getting started
 ===============